 The MAR degree program at Louisville Seminary offers opportunities to learn and grow in service to the church.
 Concentration can be in either Bible, Religious Thought, or a custom-designed track.
-The program requires two years of full-time study or a total of 54 semester hours.
+The program can be completed in two years of full-time study or a total of 54 semester hours.
+The program can also be completed online on a part-time basis.
+Please be advised that in order to complete the Master of Arts in Religion degree in 2 years, you will need to take 27 credit hours over the course of each academic year.